-The Supreme Court of Karelia has annulled the verdict passed earlier on Yury DMITRIEV by the Petrozavodsk City Court and in place of three years and six months has sentenced him to 13 years imprisonment.
+The High Court of Karelia has annulled the verdict passed earlier on Yury DMITRIEV by the Petrozavodsk City Court and in place of three years and six months has sentenced him to 13 years imprisonment.

 “This is the triumph of evil,” wrote journalist Victoria Ivleva.
 “13 years in a strict-regime colony is a death sentence.”

-“The Supreme Court of Karelia couldn’t care less what the Petrozavodsk City Court decided, it seems to me,” commented journalist Natalya Dyomina.
+“The High Court of Karelia couldn’t care less what the Petrozavodsk City Court decided, it seems to me,” commented journalist Natalya Dyomina.
 “That’s surprising.
-The city court summoned experts while the Supreme Court somehow managed in 2-3 days to examine every aspect of this case, to reach its own understanding and increase the sentence from 3 ½ to 13 years.
+The city court summoned experts while the High Court somehow managed in 2-3 days to examine every aspect of this case, to reach its own understanding and increase the sentence from 3 ½ to 13 years.
 I don’t understand what happened during those three days,” said Dyomina, who travelled to Petrozavodsk to hear the verdict.
 “What new facts did they uncover?”

 “This means there is no justice to be had in Russia,” said Boris Vishnevsky, a Yabloko party deputy in St Petersburg’s legislative assembly.
 “The special services and the descendants of those executioners whose crimes Dmitriev investigated and preserved for future generations are all-powerful.
 The court of the first instance had every reason to close the case and release Yury Dmitriev.
 Instead, it issued a compromise decision under which Dmitriev would have been freed in mid-November.
-Evidently, forces that could push the Supreme Court in a worse direction then joined in.
+Evidently, forces that could push the High Court in a worse direction then joined in.
 All I can suggest is that the special services will not rest until they have taken revenge on Dmitriev, no matter what it requires.”

 “This will mean the open murder of Yury DMITRIEV before the eyes of public opinion, in Russia and the world, and the killing of historical truth,” commented Emilia Slabunova, a deputy in Karelia’s legislative assembly.
 “This is a bullet aimed at the very heart of truth about our history, the truth about the State’s crimes against its citizens, about the arrests and executions that took place in our country.
 I am in a state of shock.